Why Certain Employees are at Risk for Developing Cancer – and What You Can Do to Help

 • Well-being

 Employers with employees who work around carcinogenic substances or in hazardous environments should redouble their efforts in reducing exposure levels.
-In 2016, NIOSH stood behind the idea that there is “no safe level of exposure to a carcinogen” and emphasized to employers the importance of elimination, substitution, and engineering controls as the preferred means of occupational cancer risk reduction.23 For employees who are unavoidably exposed to hazardous materials on a regular basis, having an occupational health provider like Concentra provides access to critical surveillance tools, educational resources, and other preventive or protective means.
+NIOSH stands behind the idea that there is “no safe level of exposure to a carcinogen” and emphasized to employers the importance of elimination, substitution, and engineering controls as the preferred means of occupational cancer risk reduction.23 For employees who are unavoidably exposed to hazardous materials on a regular basis, having an occupational health provider like Concentra provides access to critical surveillance tools, educational resources, and other preventive or protective means.

 And finally, as always, employers should encourage healthy habits and behaviors overall through a comprehensive employee wellness plan that may include a gym membership, access to exercise and nutrition programs, weight management resources, non-smoking incentives, ergonomic training, counseling, and other services.
 Along with reducing certain cancer risks, this holistic, health-first approach can discourage the development of diabetes and cardiovascular disease, improve occupational illness and injury rates, and keep your employees healthier, happier, and more productive for longer.